clausehound/phpass/README.md

 It's also considerably faster than the native PHP version, so could be used in quickly auditing your WordPress user database, to flag and disable accounts with insecure (easy to guess) passwords.

 ## How
-This crate provides the basics to decode the PhPas checksum and salt from the standard WordPress hash string, and verify against a cleartext password.
+This crate provides the basics to decode the PhPass checksum and salt from the standard WordPress hash string, and verify against a cleartext password.

 TODO: proper rustdoc and an examples dir